Groupeffect/groupeffect-pypi/framework/pypi/app/package/README.md

 - Create boilerplate Django REST framework apps for fast development from configuration files and script templates with `effect -c app -t start`.
 - Run multiple tasks with the same command in an array of tasks if you like.
 Write task classes instead of management commands for faster cli integrations.
 - Custom configurations and templates can be implemented to create different boilerplate apps.
-- Create scripts and templates that can be controlled by management commands and chain them for a better workflow and development experience.
+- The purpose is to create scripts and templates that can be controlled by management commands and the option to chain them together for a better workflow and development experience.
+- The goal is to simplify complex processes or commands with automated task classes and allow them to trigger other processes with the django `call_command` function.

 **Contains**